justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - Element position. eg `<div ${x}>`

-We can define an internal _Parse Template Strings_ operation that returns a `<template>` element with attached parts.
+We can define an internal _Parse Template Strings_ operation that returns a `<template>` element with attached template parts.
 When the parser encounters a break between strings, it should create and attach a template part depending on the syntactic location, or throw.

 ### Rendering